Pag IBIG Foreclosed Properties and Acquired Assets – Everything You Need To Know (2025)

 6. Opening of sealed bids shall be done as per schedule.
 The results of the sealed public auction shall be released and posted at Pag-IBIG’s official website.
 Winning bidders shall also be notified via email and SMS.

-7. Winning Bidders Payment of Bid Bond – As per guidelines: “The winning bidder shall be required to pay his/ her BID BOND equivalent to five percent (5%) of the BID OFFER and shall be paid within 3 working days after the publication of the winning bidders.
-It shall be in Philippine Currency and may be in the form of cash or manager’s check payable to Pag-IBIG Fund.
-It shall likewise serve as the down payment of the winning bidder”
+7. Winning Bidders Payment of Bid Bond – As per guidelines: “The winning bidder shall be required to pay a DOWNPAYMENT equivalent to five percent (5%) of the BID OFFER, which shall be paid within five (5) working days from the receipt of notification.
+It shall be in Philippine Currency and may be in the form of cash or manager’s check payable to Pag-lBIG Fund.”

 Reminder: What you see above is just a quick summary.
 The exact step-by-step instructions are inside the guidelines as released by Pag-IBIG for each auction, which you can download above.